 Many people suffer from skin problems.
 Antioxidants like Vitamin C and E, help.
-CBD is a more powerful antioxidant than these, so may help with sink conditions.
+CBD is a more powerful antioxidant than these, so it may help with skin conditions.

-When applied topically, CBD can repair damage from free radicals like UV rays and other pollutants.
+When applied topically, CBD may repair damage from free radicals like UV rays and other pollutants.
 Moreover, people use CBD to treat other skin problems, from acne to psoriasis.

 Historical documents show that people used for centuries cannabis to heal wounds healing in both animals and humans as it speeds up the process of repairing the skin.